stephaneey/azure-and-k8s-architecture/IPaaS/patterns/biztalk-like-IPaaS-pattern.md

 ## (6) Target application
 The target appliation still validates that the received message is sent by an authorized party.
 You can restrict by letting APIM authenticate against the app using its managed identity.
 Note that more than one tokens can be added to the request payload.

-# Pros & Cons of using a Biztalk-like approach using IPaaS
+# Pros & Cons of using a BizTalk-like approach using IPaaS

 ## Pros
 - Enforce standards (interfaces, conventions, security, etc.) for integrations between applications